drewww/prism/README.markdown

 </div>

 > [!WARNING]
-> **prism's** API is in an unstable state.
+> **prism's** API is in an semi-stable state.
 It is usable but likely to change as we finalize a proper release!

 ## prism